-Back in the store, the poor girl is snarling in frustration.
-She might have an attitude, but tonight, she deserves to.
-I'm sure she doesn't get paid nearly enough to deal with a bunch of cantankerous truckers who have to shower out in the parking lot, and can't even buy water.
-A couple guys walk by with duffel bags, not believing that the showers are outside.
-I told them it was the hose around the corner.
-"You just hold it over your head." :o)
+Back in the store, the poor girl was snarling in frustration.
+She might have had an attitude, but that night, she deserved to.
+I'm sure she didn't get paid nearly enough to deal with a bunch of cantankerous truckers who have to shower out in the parking lot, and can't even buy water.
+When a couple guys walk by with duffel bags, not believing that the showers are outside, I told them it was the hose around the corner.

 Back to my fuel desk girl.
-She snarls because some older trucker brought his wife in who also needs a shower.
-Now they have to reconnoiter the trailer to get her in there.
+She was sighing and frowning because some older trucker had brought his wife who also needed a shower.
+As the only woman in line, now they had to reconnoiter the trailer and the shower schedule to get her one.

 "Man, I need some chocolate.
 What do you recommend?"
-I ask up at the counter.
+I asked her.

-She pauses, almost not understanding, but recovers to suggest a Take Five bar.
+She paused, almost not understanding, but recovered to suggest a Take Five bar.

 "What are they like?" faking I've never had one.

 "Oh, it's peanuts and caramel and a pretzel or something crunchy like that."
-She is just glad to be able to empty her mind of the store issues; she's getting into it now.
-"I really like them," she adds at the end.
+She was just glad to empty her mind of the store issues.
+Then she gushed: "I really like them."

-Bingo, I've got her right where I want her.
+Bingo, I had her right where I wanted her.

-"Back in the middle aisle," she shouts as I wander toward the junk food.
+"Back in the middle aisle," she shouted as I wandered toward the junk food.

-I bring two King Size Take Five bars back.
-There are five people, counting the old couple, hanging around waiting for a shower.
-The unease just kind of hangs around the place.
-I drop the bars on the counter and start shuffling through my wallet.
+I grabbed two King Size Take Five bars and headed back up front.
+There were five people, counting the old couple, hanging around waiting for showers.
+The unease hung round the place like stale cigarettes.
+I dropped the bars on the counter and shuffled through my wallet.

 "Two Ninety Eight."

-I hand her three ones and then push one of the bars across the counter.
-"This ones for you.
-Maybe your night will get better," I say.
+I handed her three dollars and then pushed one of the bars across the counter.
+"This one's for you.
+Maybe your night will get better."

-As I walk out the door, I hear my two pennies drop in the "Need a Penny?" dish.
-The old trucker's wife is smiling at me as I pass.
-And just as I push the door open, I can hear the rustle of a Take Five wrapper.
+As I walked out the door, I heard my two pennies drop in the "Need a Penny?" dish.
+The trucker's wife practically misty-eyed, smiled sheepishly at me as I passed.
+Just as I pushed the door open, I heard the rustle of a Take Five wrapper.

 Try it you'll like it.
 The candy bar's not bad either.